Questions and answers

 (b) Buy an paramotor and learn to fly with it so as to be independent from the clubs;

 (c) Become an independent pilot (an eagle) and fly either at Jurkalne or Skriveri, or using a club winch, paying for each tow.

 How does the powered paragliding training take place?

 In order to start flying a powered paraglider (a paraglider equipped with an engine) you must buy an engine of your own.
-You may use the Flight School engine during field training at the start.
 The instructor will provide you with the required theoretical knowledge and once you have mastered the equipment on the ground you will start flying and performing exercises in the air assisted by the instructor.

 Do young women learn to fly too?

 What clothing should I choose for practical training?